Asthraris/Game_Engine_Using_OpenGL/README.md

 # **Asthrasine**
-_A High-Performance Game Engine using OpenGL 4.5_
+_A High-Performance Game Engine using **OpenGL 4.6**_

-Asthrasine is a modern, high-performance game engine built on **OpenGL 4.5**, designed for real-time rendering with a flexible **Entity-Scene Component (ESC) system**.
+Asthrasine is a modern, high-performance game engine built on **OpenGL 4.6**, designed for real-time rendering with a flexible **Entity-Scene Component (ESC) system**.
 It integrates **ImGui** for a powerful, real-time UI and features a **graph-like scene manager** for efficient entity handling.
 The engine supports **dynamic lighting with real-time UI adjustments**, making it an ideal foundation for game development, simulation, and visualization projects.

 ## **Key Features**

-✅ **OpenGL 4.5 Renderer** – Modern rendering pipeline for efficient, high-quality rendering.
+✅ **OpenGL 4.6 Renderer** – Modern rendering pipeline for efficient, high-quality rendering.
 ✅ **ESC-Based Scene Management** – Graph-like entity management for optimal flexibility and performance.
 ✅ **Four Entity Types** – Static, Dynamic, Instanced, and Light entities for structured scene representation.
 ✅ **Dynamic Lighting System** – Real-time adjustable lights through UI, enhancing scene realism.